domenic/corrigibility/README.md

 ## TODO

 - Continue implementing more parts of the paper
-- Add more tests for the now-refactored pieces.
 - Performance is slow for 25-deep.
 Can we memoize more or faster, or do other optimizations?
 - Add back the total utility calculation (try to reproduce the `134.29145256053513` above), but in a decoupled way.